peterhoglund/Calendar-Library/README.md

 ### CalendarLocale
 CalendarLocale is used by Calendar objects to represent the correct localized versions of weekday and month names.
 All Calendar objects get a default English CalendarLocale assigned at creation.
 You can create a new CalendarLocale resource and set new localized names in the Inspector as well as the locale's standard Date Format.
 You can assign a new CalendarLocale to any Calendar object.

-For each CalendarLocale you can also specify the standard data format for that locale and what divider symbol to use.
+For each CalendarLocale you can also specify the standard date format for that locale and what divider symbol to use.
 For example Y/M/D or D-M-Y.

 ## Features